Modified on October 24, 2020, before a further sale of Sumac 17

-The visit by Sandy Calder to Gira Sarabhai is one of the nicest stories related to the globalization of art after World War II and the independence of India.
+The visit by Sandy Calder to Gira Sarabhai is a nice story reminding the globalization of art after World War II and the independence of India.

 Gira is the youngest daughter of a wealthy industrialist of the textile.
-In 1949, she seconds her brother Shri Gautam Sarabhai to create in Ahmedabad the Calico Museum of Textile which is a rare accomplishment.
+In 1949, she seconds her brother Shri Gautam Sarabhai to create in Ahmedabad the Calico Museum of Textile which is a great achievement.

 Gira is very attentive to modern art.
 She invites Western artists for short stays in her family home.
 The choice of her visitors shows her keen interest in the avant-gardes : Noguchi, Le Corbusier, John Cage, Rauschenberg, Cartier-Bresson, Neutra, Charles and Ray Eames.

 Circa 1954 in Paris, Gira buys a hanging mobile realized in 1952.
 An architect by training, she loves the art of Calder, a clever mixing of technique, of geometric balance of weights and of ingenious vegetable inspiration.
 Sandy and Louisa Calder enthusiastically accept Gira's invitation.

 Sandy wants to make this trip successful and carefully prepares before leaving the drawings of the nine sculptures which he will build in Ahmedabad in January and February 1955, using his models with the greatest diversity and a wide range of colors.